mikhirurg/i2pchat/README.md

 ## Credits

 <em>

 Thanks
  * To the German anonymous guy who is the author of original code for I2PQtMessenger AKA i2pchat,
  * to eche|on and kytv for the work on it and preserving the source code for it at various places,
  * to anonymous contributors who took part in the project and commented,
  * to drz3d for community organisz`::::*`zsation skills and work and commits of graphics and commits of code made by more or less anonymous programmers, and
  * to wipedlifepotato for the failures healings/bugfixes healthy patches that wipedlifepotato submitted to drz3d (and drz3d committed them to the codebases and forks of i2pchat, for the community benefit).
  * Special Thanks are also to forgotten unknown contributors and
  * to others who took part in the i2pchat project!

 </em>

 ## Enjoy!

-... &emdash; And Please Be Good!
+... --- And Please Be Good!
 Otherwise Good Creatures Will Find You And Prosecute!